dcos/examples/pxc/1.11/README.md

 Limitations of the framework:

+* Support for fault domains in the form of regions or zones
+* Software upgrade and downgrade
+* TLS for proxysql
+* Backup and restore
-* Non-root installation and installation on strict DC/OS cluster are not supported
+* Non-root install and install on Strict mode DC/OS cluster
-* Proxysql with TLS
-* Restore of PXC.
-* Encryption of Data at rest.
+* Encryption for data at rest
+* Process in foreground
+* MOUNT volumes support
-* Metrics
+* Metrics with prometheus and PMM
+* Proxysql implementation with zookeeper based service discovery